The ability to build a collaborative culture makes DevOps the most sought-after IT practice for every industry, regardless of size.

 DevOps brings along a host of benefits to manufacturing companies, including:

-• Empower cross-functional teams to focus on the common objective
+- Empower cross-functional teams to focus on a common objective

 What Makes DevOps Different?

-DevOps’s critical difference over the traditional software development model lies in its dealing with code.
+DevOps’s key difference from the traditional software development model lies in its dealing with code.

 In the traditional approach, multiple developers work on various components of an application and finally merge the code at the end.
 Here, bugs in the code demand a complete rework.
 This naturally causes delays in bug detection and manual integration.